isu-kim/PyPeripheral/Codes/README.md

-## Codes
+## Overview
-This directory is mainly on codes.
+This directory is for codes, just like it says it in the name.
-I am currently borrowing some other projects for now, and there would be those projects in this directory as well.
+I am currently revising my codes in order to make them neat and tidy.
+Otherwise, the codes would be spaghetti codes.

-## Information
+All the functions and features could be seen in each README.md files.

-Abstract information about those directories.
+## Informations

- - cue_sdk
+ - Wrappers Directory.
-codes for wrapping ICUE into Python. originated from [CUE_SDK](https://github.com/10se1ucgo/cue_sdk) by 10se1ucgo
+Everything related to SDK to Python porting should be updated there.

- - temp
+- main.py
-literally temporary directory for development. might have a lot of dirty codes that only I can understand :b
+This is the main Python Script that would be needed to run the project.
+I would post some examples later I finish some more of low-level based work.